BLSQ/iaso/docs/pages/dev/how_to/planning-pipeline-integration/planning-pipeline-integration.en.md

         task_id: ID of the task for status updates
         org_unit_type_sequence_identifiers: List of org unit type IDs in hierarchy order (top to bottom)
         org_unit_type_quantities: List of quantities to select at each level
-        org_unit_type_exceptions: List of org unit IDs to exclude at each level
+        org_unit_type_exceptions: List of comma-separated org unit IDs to exclude at each level
     """
 ```